TheKevJames/tools/docker-gcloud-pubsub-emulator/README.rst

     ]

 You must specify at least one ``topic``.
-A ``topic`` must include a ``project`` key, and may optionally include a list of ``subscription`` names which will be attached to that topic.
+A ``topic`` must include a ``project`` key, and may optionally include a list of ``subscription`` details which will be attached to that topic.
+A subscription will be created in push mode if a ``push_endpoint`` is provided, otherwise it will be a pull subscription.

 See `config.json`_ for a sample configuration file.